terryma/vim-multiple-cursors/README.md

 ## Contributing
 As one can see, there're still many issues to be resolved, patches and suggestions are always welcome!
 A list of open feature requests can be found [here](../../issues?labels=enhancement&state=open).

+Running the test suite requires ruby and rake as well as vim of course.
+On Mac OS, [MacVim](https://code.google.com/p/macvim/) is known to work.

 ## Credit
 Obviously inspired by Sublime Text's [multiple selection][sublime-multiple-selection] feature, also encouraged by Emac's [multiple cursors][emacs-multiple-cursors] implementation by Magnar Sveen